fluidself/fluidself.org/_books/philosophy/tao-te-ching-annotated-explained.md

 They laugh loudly at it
 If they do not laugh, it would not be the Tao_

 Tao cultivators do not take offense at this.
-We understand that many people still live with the illusion of separateness--their world is black and white, us versus them, so anything beyond their comfort zone must be an enemy of sorts.
+We understand that many people still live with the illusion of separateness—their world is black and white, us versus them, so anything beyond their comfort zone must be an enemy of sorts.
 Their lives are limited, so we do not regard them with annoyance or indignation, only with compassion and goodwill.
 Sages liken such individuals to a frog who lives in a well.
 From its perspective at the bottom, the sky is rather small.
 If a bird were to stop by and tell it about the vast spaces outside, the frog would react with disbelief.
 Then, perhaps feeling a tinge of fear that it might be wrong, it would ridicule the bird, to drive it away, and along with it, the sense of discomfort.
 The day will come when the frog grows strong enough to jump out of the well.
 Similarly, one day those who laugh at the Tao will gain enough spiritual maturity to venture beyond their limits.
 When that happens, they will see the wide open vistas for themselves, and they will know, in their heart of hearts, that nothing will ever be the same again.

 The Tao acts in a _wu wei_ (unattached action) manner and effortlessly achieves the miracle of life.
 We find inspiration in this and see the possibility to act without attachments and achieve great works without friction or resistance.